For 'Inherent Vice,' Phoenix plays complicated on and off screen

-LOS ANGELES (Reuters) - Joaquin Phoenix makes a fist and raps it three times on the arm of a chair.
+LOS ANGELES, Dec 11 (Reuters) - Joaquin Phoenix makes a fist and raps it three times on the arm of a chair.

 “It’s like one’s enough,” he says about press interviews, forcing a grin.